top of page

 • Domestic perspective: Julie Leask

-• Professor Kristine Macartney, Director NCIRS or delegate (10 minutes)
+• Prof. Kristine Macartney, Director NCIRS or delegate (10 minutes)

 • Lisa Menning, WHO